How do I set up SAML for my Merge Organization?

 Final steps

-After configuration is completed, please confirm that SSO is working to your CSM.
+After configuration is completed, confirm to your CSM that SSO is working.
 If you'd like, we can make SAML required for your organization.